 Iseult Murphy lives on the east coast of Ireland and is owned by five dogs, two cats, and a tiny parrot.
 When she isn’t tending to her furry (and feathery) overlords, she is scribbling something horrible into the walls, and occasionally her laptop.
 Magic and science are usually involved too.

-Her latest release, 7 Days in Hell, is the first book in her 7th Hell Horror series.
+Her book, 7 Days in Hell, is the first book in her 7th Hell Horror series.
 Her short stories have been published in over two dozen venues.
 Zoo of the Dead and Other Horrific Tales, a collection of nine of her horror short stories, is currently available in both digital and paperback format.

 You’re the published author of several short stories and collections.
 Can you tell me a little about your latest book and what inspired you to write it?